Source-Protocol-Cosmos/testnets/README.md

 ### Running in production

-Consider using Cosmovisor for mainnet.
+**Note, we'll be going through some upgrades for this testnet.
+Consider using [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/master/cosmovisor) to make your life easier.**

 Create a systemd file for your Source service:
 ```bash